 - More coverage

-Here is the thing: Mortgage insurance is tied to your mortgage — but term life is not.
-In the case of mortgage insurance, the payout equals the balance on your mortgage.
+Here is the thing: Mortgage payoff insurance is tied to your mortgage — but term life is not.
+In the case of mortgage protection, the payout equals the balance on your mortgage.
 By contrast, you can buy as much term life insurance as you can afford and/or qualify for.

 - Level death benefit